kuzzleio/documentation-old/src/sdk-reference/essentials/events.md

 # Events

-The [Kuzzle instance]({{ site_base_path }}sdk-reference/kuzzle/) periodically emits named events that provide useful updates about the state of the Kuzzle Backend client.
+The [Kuzzle instance]({{ site_base_path }}sdk-reference/kuzzle/) periodically emits named events that provide useful updates about the state of the Kuzzle client.
 To subscribe to these events, use the [addListener]({{ site_base_path }}sdk-reference/kuzzle/add-listener) function and specify the event name and the callback function that will be executed when the event is emitted.
 To unsubscribe to an event, use the [removeListener]({{ site_base_path }}sdk-reference/kuzzle/remove-listener) function, specifying the name of the event to remove.

 ---